 What are the benefits of argan oil for hair?

-Argan oil is rich in nutrients like vitamin E and antioxidants, which is why it’s often used in skin and hair products, said Dr. Elizabeth Bahar Houshmand, a double-board certified dermatologist in Dallas, Texas and fellow of the American Academy of Dermatology.
-The vitamin E, along with the fatty acids in the ingredient. can work as protectants, helping to prevent heat damage, she said.
+Argan oil is rich in nutrients like vitamin E and antioxidants, which is why it’s often used in skin and hair products, says Dr. Elizabeth Bahar Houshmand, a double board-certified dermatologist in Dallas, Texas.
+The vitamin E, along with the fatty acids in the ingredient, can work as protectants, helping to prevent heat damage, she says.
 Plus, argan oil is anti-inflammatory, so it can be soothing for those who have a sensitive or itchy scalp.

-As compared to other oils, like olive or coconut oils, argan oil is a smaller molecule, so it's easily absorbed into the hair, she said.
-"Because it's absorbed into the hair cuticle, if you've got dry hair, color-treated hair, frizzy hair, those fatty acids can help bring your shine back," Houshmand said.
+As compared to other oils, like olive or coconut oils, argan oil is a smaller molecule, so it's easily absorbed into the hair, she says.
+"Because it's absorbed into the hair cuticle, if you've got dry hair, color-treated hair, frizzy hair, those fatty acids can help bring your shine back," Houshmand says.

 Does argan oil help with hair growth?

-There's no scientific evidence to show that argan oil can help with hair growth, said Dr. Robert Finney, a board-certified dermatologist at Entière Dermatology in New York City.
+There's no scientific evidence to show that argan oil can help with hair growth, says Dr. Robert Finney, a board-certified dermatologist at Entière Dermatology in New York City.

 How to use argan oil for hair

-You can use it as a heat protectant and apply it on wet hair before blow-drying or styling, Houshmand said.
-You can also apply it to dry hair to give your strands a nice shine, she added.
+You can use it as a heat protectant and apply it on wet hair before blow-drying or styling, Houshmand says.
+You can also apply it to dry hair to give your strands a nice shine, she adds.
 When using the oil, you only need to use a few drops to get the effect.

-From oils to shampoos, here are seven expert-approved and reviewer-loved argan oil products to try.
+From oils to shampoos, here are 10 expert-approved and reviewer-loved argan oil products to try.